ZhuLIAO001/Unstructured_Relu_Pruning_Reduce_Depth/README.md

 python Entropy_Histogram_Resnet18_cifar10.py
 ```

-calculate the entropy of ReLU layers' input in Resnet18 model trained on Cifar10 dataset.
+calculate the entropy of ReLU layers' input in Resnet18 model trained on Cifar10 dataset and generate the histogram.